 Strengths of the program:

-- A unique international program, developed by German specialists, tailored to the requirements of the local and international market
+- A unique international program, created by German specialists, tailored to the requirements of the local and international market

 - Joint Master's, International Diploma, which allows employment in high-paying positions in both local and international markets